TargetSolutions/slate/source/index.html.md

 records|	Accepting employees	array| ; see section-cbr title|Employee type needed time off|	See section-title

-<aside class="notice"><code>records</code> gives you all accepting employees of the callback.
-You can request more data about certain pieces of the callback using the <code>href</code> links provided.</aside>
+<aside class="notice"><code>records</code> returns all accepting employees pertinent to the CallBack.
+You can request more data about certain pieces of the CallBack data using the <code>href</code> links provided.</aside>

 ## day.trades
 > day.trades

-Contains all accepted and finalized shift trades for the day.

 ```json
 {